 As has been shown in previous studies (7), Satan has made a career of attempting to usurp the Lord's rulership and prevent his own being cast into the Lake of Fire.
 This post-Millennial rebellion will constitute his final desperate attempt at victory in his age-old endeavor, the victory that has eluded him since his original rebellion against God.

-the prophets of Baal (1 Kings 18:19-38), so fire will come down from Heaven and devour the rebelling
+confrontation with the prophets of Baal (1 Kings 18:19-38), so fire will come down from Heaven and devour the rebelling armies.